SUNET/cnaas-nms/docs/reporef/index.rst

 memberships, select devices for synchronization or firmware upgrade etc.

 groups.yml contains a dictionary named "groups", that contains a list of groups.
-Each group is defined as a dictionary with a single key named "group", and that key contains a dictionary with two keys:
+Each group is defined as a dictionary with the following keys:

-- name: A string representing a name.
+- name: A unique string representing a name.
 No spaces.
-- regex: A Python style regex that matches on device hostnames.
+- device_filter: A dictionary of match conditions on the following fields: hostname, device_type, model, os_version and platform.
+  If multiple match criteria are set all must match for a device to be included in the group.
+  This field cannot be used together with devices list.
+- devices: A list of device hostnames for direct matching.
+  This field cannot be used together with device_filter.
-- group_priority: Optional integer value 0-100.
+- group_priority: Optional unique integer value 0-100.
 Specifies which group should have the highest priority when determining the primary group for a device.
   Higher value means higher priority.
 Defaults to 0, value of 1 is reserved for builtin group DEFAULT.